 And more people have been won to the kingdom of God through kindness than any other way.
 So the next time you see someone in your neighbourhood struggling, step in and do what you can to help, you might be the only light they see.

-Read more articles by Corinne Smelker or search for articles on the same topic or others.
+Read more articles by Corinne Smelker or search for other articles by topic below.